aws-samples/gain_customer_insights/README.md

-## Preventing Customer Churn by Integrating Amazon Machine Learning with Your Databases
+## Gain customer insights by integrating Amazon machine learning with your databases

 In recent years, AWS customers have been running machine learning on an increasing variety of datasets and data sources.
 Since a large percentage of